larrygorham/NAU7802-FFT-for-Raspberry-Pi/README.md

 sample buffer.
 I output the larger amplitudes to identify harmonics.
 The device is unshielded so lots of erroneous 60 Hz shows up.

 I wanted stand alone C Code for portability and analysis purposes.
-Please excuse my very rough coding.
-It does accomplish the job very well.
+Please excuse my very rough coding; however, it does accomplish the job very well.